 Studies concerning the frequency-filtering effects of disorder have received less attention than energy or force attenuation.
-Jia et al. [15] reports experimental studies on ultrasound propagation through three-dimensional packings of glass beads.
-The time and frequency analysis of the transmitted signal reveals the appearance of an initial pulse close to the source that contains relatively low frequencies with respect to the input spectrum.
-The initial pulse is followed by an irregular signal, i.e. the "coda", that contains the higher frequencies, consistent with the lower phase velocity of higher frequency components.
-The spectrum of this irregular signal seems to indicate more attenuation of the high frequency components.
-Judge et al. [17] numerically examine the spectra of disordered micromechanical oscillators, focusing on frequency filtering within the passband of ordered arrays.
+Jia et al. [16] report experimental studies on ultrasound propagation through three-dimensional packings of glass beads.
+The time and frequency analysis of the transmitted signal reveal the appearance of an initial pulse close to the source that contains relatively low frequencies with respect to the input spectrum.
+The initial pulse is followed by an irregular signal, i.e., the "coda," that contains the higher frequencies, consistent with the lower phase velocity of higher-frequency components.
+The spectrum of this irregular signal seems to indicate more attenuation of the high-frequency components.
+Judge et al. [18] numerically examine the spectra of disordered micromechanical oscillators, focusing on frequency filtering within the passband of ordered arrays.
 They note the significant change in the transmitted spectrum with increasing disorder and the propagation of frequencies associated with the natural frequency of the individual oscillators.
 The low-pass filtering seen does not seem to be observed, likely due to the short length of the arrays considered (5 oscillators).
-Mouraille and Luding [27,28] numerically studied the high-frequency filtering present in three-dimensional packings perturbed from their perfect crystalline geometry by a small random variation in the particle sizes.
+Mouraille and Luding [34,35] numerically studied the high-frequency filtering present in three-dimensional packings perturbed from their perfect crystalline geometry by a small random variation in the particle sizes.
 Following a delta-like pulse of the boundary, only the low-frequency components of the excitation are observed to propagate a significant distance.
 The polydispersity introduced is quite small with respect to the particle length scale (0.2% variation), but as this change is comparable to the contact length scale remarkable differences in the propagation characteristics of the medium are observed.

 It is worth noting that nonlinear particle interactions permit frequency mixing behavior.
 Given excitations at frequencies ω_1 and ω_2 , a component at the difference-frequency $|\omega_2 - \omega_1|$ is generated, among others.
 For sufficiently close magnitudes, this is a low-frequency component.
-In realistic materials, the highfrequencies are attenuated and only the difference-frequency is seen to propagate a significant distance.
-Tournat et al. [39] observe the propagation of these lowfrequency signals in nonlinear chains, terming it self de-modulation.
-However, such behavior is due to nonlinear interaction and is not a mass-disorder induced effect.
-Frequency mixing due to disorder was also noted by Mouraille [27].
+In realistic materials, the high frequencies are attenuated and only the difference-frequency is seen to propagate a significant distance.
+Tournat et al. [48] observe the propagation of these low-frequency signals in nonlinear chains, terming itself demodulation.
+However, such behavior is due to nonlinear interaction and is not a mass disorder-induced effect.
+Frequency mixing due to disorder was also noted by Mouraille [34].

-In this paper we study the effect of disorder and non-linearity on the transmission of signals in one-dimensional systems.
+In this paper, we study the effect of disorder and nonlinearity on the transmission of signals in one-dimensional systems.
 We consider initially static, pre-stressed configurations with given disorder magnitude that are subjected to a harmonic perturbation of the boundary.
-Prescribing a perturbation frequency, we average over many configurations of the chain to observe ensemble averaged behavior.
-In section 2 we derive the equations of motion that govern the idealized system.
-In particular, the linear and Hertzian force models are given in sections 2.1.2 and 2.1.3, respectively.
-Using these relations, we examine the effects of disorder on the high-frequency filtering behavior in section 3, and summarize and conclude in Section 4.
+Prescribing a perturbation frequency, we average over many configurations of the chain to observe ensemble-averaged behavior.
+In Sect.
+2, we derive the equations of motion that govern the idealized system.
+In particular, the linear and Hertzian force models are given in Sects.
+2.1.2 and 2.1.3, respectively.
+Using these relations, we examine the effects of disorder on the high-frequency-filtering behavior in Sect.
+3 and summarize and conclude in Sect.
+4.